fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+One shouldn't get too involved with people who can't possibly understand one.
+  Elizabeth Bishop

 You are trying to escape from your difficulties, and there never is any escape.
 They have to be faced and fought.
   Enid Blyton